Emmanuel687/usePopcorn/README.md

 You can easily access your watchlist and remove movies when you've watched them.

 # Contributing
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow these steps:-

 1.Fork the repository to your own GitHub account.